blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

     - For backups in excess of 25 GB, copy the backup file locally with a utility, such as AzCopy, and perform the restore from the local copy

     - If the log is very large in size (multiple gigabytes), it would be expected that restore would be slow.
 During restore, the log file must be zeroed, which takes a significant amount of time.

-   Storage accounts have scale targets that determine the maximum file size, maximum capacity of the storage account, and the maximum throughput (among other things).
-All of these scale targets must be considered when sending backups to an Azure Storage Account.

 ## Checklist of preferred objection handling